englishm/moq-transport/draft-ietf-moq-transport.md

 There are two types of Fetch messages:

-Standalone Fetch (0x1) : A Fetch of Objects performed indepdently of any Subscribe.
+Standalone Fetch (0x1) : A Fetch of Objects performed independently of any Subscribe.

 Joining Fetch (0x2) : A Fetch joined together with a Subscribe.
 A Joining Fetch shares the same Subscribe ID as an already-sent Subscribe.
 A publisher receiving a Joining